Pediatric

 • Convergence insufficiency: an inability to maintain eye alignment when looking at objects.

-What are warning signs of potential vision problems in children?
+What are the warning signs of potential vision problems in children?

-Children may not be able to tell you they have vision problems, so it’s important to be aware of the warning signs that may indicate they have vision problems.
-Some early indicators of vision problems in children include the following behaviors:
+Children may not be able to tell you they have vision problems, so it’s important to be aware of the warning signs of possible eye problems in children.
+Some early indicators of vision issues in children include the following behaviors:

 • Frequent rubbing or blinking of the eyes